 The head coach will be suspended from coaching in all NSAA end-of-season play (sub-districts, districts, playoffs, and state competition).
+The head coach completes the NSAA's online rules meeting offered at the late fee of \$200; and:

-- (1) The head coach COMPLETES THE NSAA'S ONLINE RULES MEETING OFFERED AT THE LATE FEE of \$200; and - (2) the head coach successfully completes the open book test for officials/judges of that activity (70% or higher); and the school's administration verifies that the coach has read all the supporting NSAA, National Federation, and safety information.

-During this regular season suspension period, the head coach may continue to coach the team at practices.

-- 2.12.3 Coaches' Aides.
-Schools may contract non-certificated personnel to assist with their activities programs, but such personnel shall be coaches' aides. - 2.12.3.1 The individuals must have a job description. - 2.12.3.2 The individual shall not initiate nor change instruction given by the head coach and must carry out specific directions given by the head coach. - 2.12.3.3 The individual may assist in starting, executing, and completing the specific plan of the learning experience as defined and directed by the head coach. - 2.12.3.4 The aide should be specifically prepared for duties assigned, to include the handling of emergency situations that arise in the course of his/her work.

-- 2.12.3.5 Coaches' aides are not to be given the sole responsibility of directing or supervising students during practice.
+- A) The head coach successfully completes the open book test for officials/judges of that activity (70% or higher); and the school's administration verifies that the coach has read all the supporting NSAA, National Federation, and safety information. - B) During this regular season suspension period, the head coach may continue to coach the team at practices. - 2.12.3 Coaches' Aides.
+Schools may contract non-certificated personnel to assist with their activities programs, but such personnel shall be coaches' aides. - 2.12.3.1 The individuals must have a job description. - 2.12.3.2 - The individual shall not initiate nor change instruction given by the head coach and must carry out specific directions given by the head coach. - 2.12.3.3 - The individual may assist in starting, executing, and completing the specific plan of the learning experience as defined and directed by the head coach. - 2.12.3.4 - The aide should be specifically prepared for duties assigned, to include the handling of emergency situations that arise in the course of his/her work. - 2.12.3.5 - Coaches' aides are not to be given the sole responsibility of directing or supervising students during practice.
 The head coach should be in the immediate practice area. - 2.12.3.6 When traveling to and from and participating in interschool competition, the team or individuals are to be accompanied by the head coach/sponsor, assistant coach/sponsor, or in case of an emergency, a certificated faculty member.